srinibasmisra97/LinkedInCommentScraper/README.md

 If any Python IDE, such as PyCharm is installed, then points 1-4 can be ignored, as they would already be present.

+Download or clone the code from github.
+And open a command prompt or terminal(normal linux terminal or in PyCharm).

 To setup `virtualenv`:
 ```
 virtualenv -p python3 venv